nupsea/mlzc-ipl-pred/README.md

 ### Acknowledgements

-The dataset used for this project is sourced from Kaggle: https://www.kaggle.com/datasets/patrickb1912/ipl-complete-dataset-20082020
+* The dataset used for this project is sourced from Kaggle: https://www.kaggle.com/datasets/patrickb1912/ipl-complete-dataset-20082020
+* This project was developed from the learnings of the course: https://github.com/DataTalksClub/machine-learning-zoomcamp

 ### Contact / Contributions
 Feel free to fork this repository or submit pull requests with improvements, bug fixes, or extended features.
 If you have questions, you can open an issue.